qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 The easiest way to incorporate vector search into the existing stack is to treat it as some sort of fallback strategy.
-So whenever your keyword search struggle with finding proper results, you can run semantic search to extend the results.
+So whenever your keyword search struggle with finding proper results, you can run a semantic search to extend the results.
 That is especially important in cases like search-as-you-type in which a new query is fired every single time your user types the next character in.
 For such cases the speed of the search is crucial.
 Therefore, we can't use vector search on every query.
-At the same time the simple prefix search might have a bad recall.
+At the same time, the simple prefix search might have a bad recall.

-In this case a good strategy is to use vector search only when the keyword/prefix search returns none or just a small number of results.
+In this case, a good strategy is to use vector search only when the keyword/prefix search returns none or just a small number of results.
 A good candidate for this is [MeiliSearch](https://www.meilisearch.com/).
-It uses custom ranking rules to provide results as fast as user can type.
+It uses custom ranking rules to provide results as fast as the user can type.

 The pseudocode of such strategy may go as following: